Liam Bridcutt: Bolton Wanderers (loan)

 On 2 September 2019, Bridcutt joined EFL League One side Bolton Wanderers on loan until January and was one of nine players Bolton signed on deadline day.
 He made his debut on 14 September, starting against Rotherham United in a 6–1 defeat.
 On 17 September, Bridcutt started captaining Bolton.
 Bridcutt's loan was ended a few days early by Forest on 1 January 2020.

 Lincoln City (loan)

 On 31 January 2020, Bridcutt joined Lincoln City on loan for the remainder of the 2020 season.
 Bridcutt was named captain for the match against Gillingham on 22 February 2020 due to Jason Shackell being dropped from the squad.
 He continued in his role as Captain as Shackell remained out of the team.

 Lincoln City

 On 7 August 2020, Bridcutt joined Lincoln City permanently following his expiration of his contract at Nottingham Forest.
 He would make his first appearance as a permanent member of the team, coming off the bench in a 5–0 win against Bradford City in the EFL Cup second round.
 It was revealed on 18 May 2022 that he had been offered a new contract at Lincoln City.
-On the 27 June 2022, Lincoln confirmed that Bridcutt would be leaving the club after two and a half seasons.
+On 27 June 2022, Lincoln confirmed that Bridcutt would be leaving the club after two and a half seasons.